Alabama, Florida and North Carolina see record rises in COVID-19 deaths

 "Almost no one was wearing masks.
 I walked past an ale house and everyone was jammed in right next to each other, laughing and joking, having a good time but no masks," said Hawke, 38.
 "As bad as things are in south Florida, I feel they're only going to get worse.
 We are not getting a grip on this."

+READ: COVID-19 cases could be under control if masks worn for 4-8 weeks: US CDC head

-Alabama reported a record spike of 40 deaths on Tuesday and North Carolina an increase of 35, bringing each state's total to over 1,100.
+Alabama reported a record spike of 40 deaths on Tuesday and North Carolina an increase of 35, bringing each state's total to more than 1,100.

-The number of new US cases reported daily began rising about six weeks ago, especially in southern and western states such as Arizona, Florida and Texas.
+The number of new US cases reported daily began rising about six weeks ago, driven by increases in southern and western states.
+Texas saw a record 10,745 new cases on Tuesday.

 With more than 3.3 million cases, the United States has one of the highest rates of cases per capita in the world.
 With more than 135,000 deaths, it ranks seventh in fatalities per capita among the 20 countries with the most cases.